rapodaca/dialect/src/manuscript.md

 <split> ::= <detachment> <sequence>
 ```

-Having defined these non-terminals, it's now possible to define a string as an optional sequence.
-In other words, a Dialect string is comprised of one or more sequences.
-A string without sequences encodes a molecular graph of zero nodes and zero edges.
+Having defined sequence, it's now possible to define a string as an optional sequence.
+In other words, a Dialect string is either empty or contains a sequence.
+A string without a sequence encodes a molecular graph of zero nodes and zero edges.

 ```
-<string> ::= <sequence>?
+<string> ::= <sequence>+
 ```

 # Reading Strings